Srhurdirsati/SwitchX-Pro/README.md

 SwitchX Pro is a 6-channel WiFi smart switch system with real-time clock automation, allowing precise control of home appliances anytime, anywhere.

-## BOM

-Refer to bom.csv in main repo.

 ## Working